 With a fixed curve and a talented student body, an Honors grade represents a substantial achievement and a High Honors grade an outstanding one.
 For internal purposes, the Berkeley campus translates both Honors and High Honors grades into its system as A’s.
 (However, if you receive a transcript which lists letter grades from a Berkeley Law student, please return it to the student and require that he or she provide a transcript from the law school Registrar’s Office, not from the main campus.)

 A student with mostly Honors grades is doing excellent work in very competitive company.
-And a transcript with a rough mixture of Honors and Pass grades represents strong performance that would likely stand above the class median at schools of comparable quality.
+A transcript with a rough mixture of Honors and Pass grades represents strong performance that would likely stand above the class median at schools of comparable quality.

 Third, in evaluating student records with more Pass grades, it is important to remember that a significant number of students receive such grades even though they have written examinations that placed them above or near the class median.
 At schools with more conventional grading systems, median performances often earn a grade of B+.
 Thus even a record with no or few High Honors or Honors grades may conceal considerable academic distinction.
 For example, each year a few Berkeley Law students whose exam performance places them at or above the class median in their first-year courses fail to achieve a single Honors grade.
 Sometimes such students can provide letters from their instructors documenting their strong performance.
 In other cases, one must speak to academic references, review writing samples, weigh journal commitments, or evaluate the quality of the undergraduate record in order to form a fair estimate of the student’s achievement and potential.

 Finally, we at Berkeley Law want to ensure that you receive the information you need to make reasoned choices both between law students and graduates from other schools and among Berkeley Law students and graduates.
 You should feel free to call faculty references given by students.
-If you have additional questions, contact our Assistant Dean for Career Development, Terrence Galligan, at 510-642-7746.
+If you have additional questions, contact our Assistant Dean for Career Development, Eric Stern, at (510) 643-4260.

 A Note about LLM and JSD Student Grades